katepalliyaswanth-02/bashscripting-task1/README.md

 DESTINATION="./backups"
 LOG_FILE="./backup.log"

-1.Add Files for Backup

-Place any files or folders you want to back up inside the data_folder/ directory. cd bash-scripting_test git clone https://github.com/katepalliyaswanth-02/bashscripting-task1.git
+1.clone the repo and navigate to folder git clone https://github.com/katepalliyaswanth-02/bashscripting-task1.git cd bash-scripting_test

 2.Run the Script
 Use your terminal to execute the script: